3L0C/wk/README.md

 zero or more escaped double quotes, non-double quote characters, or an interpolation and ends with a double quote.
-Aside from interpolations, a description looks like your typical string many programming languages.
+Aside from interpolations, a description looks like your typical string in many programming languages.

 #### Commands